-As we approach the end of the year, do you get the feeling that there was so much more you could have taught your students that you just didn’t get around to?
+As you approach the end of a year of teaching, do you ever get the feeling that there was so much more you could have taught your students that you just didn’t get around to?
 They were ready for it, they worked up to it, but you just ran out of time?
 I’ve been there before, and it was such a shame for the students because it was mostly due to my own lack of planning.

 Taking a step back from your class and deciding on your overall goals for the year is such an important and helpful process.
 In this post, we’ll equip you with planning tips and a downloadable planning tool to help you get a bird’s-eye view of what you want to accomplish so you can structure your classes to cover as much material as possible.